mhahnFr/NDL4Java/README.md

 To enable warning-free access to the restricted JVM methods that are required, specify additionally:
 `--enable-native-access=ALL-UNNAMED`

+Make sure you have installed a Java Development Kit in version 22 or higher to use this library.

 ### Installation
 The following sections show how to use NDL4Java as dependency using the build system Gradle.